Research and expertise

 Current research activity

-- Working as Research Associate on Active Buildings project
+- Working on paper based on the Active Buildings project

 Recently completed research projects